pixel-point/mute-me/README.md

 # Mute Me
-Touch Bar Application for mute/unmute your microphone or even without it just by shortcut
+Touch Bar Application for mute/unmute your microphone or even without it just by shortcut on any Mac

 [Visit Site](https://muteme.pixelpoint.io/) | [Download](https://muteme.pixelpoint.io/)